Puffy Delivery Driver

 insights.

-Before moving further, I also created a user flow to understand what the current process is like for our drivers to make deliveries so I can get a clearer picture of their process.
+Before proceeding, I created a user flow to better understand the current delivery process for our drivers.
+This helped me gain a clearer picture of their workflow and identify potential areas for improvement.

 define.

-After research of interviews, I created a user journey to discover any pain points and gaps within their flow.
-I focused on the red sticky notes, which were defined as ‘unhappy’ moments in their journey.
+After conducting interviews, I developed a user journey to identify pain points and gaps in the drivers’ workflow.
+I paid special attention to the red sticky notes, which represented ‘unhappy’ moments in their experience.

-I then created a matrix of 4 W’s, explaining, who, what, where, and why the problem is occurring.
-Once decided, I focused on one core problem that drivers were mostly concerned about and how it was affecting the customer’s experience.
+I then created a matrix of the 4 W’s—who, what, where, and why—to analyze the root cause of the problem.
+After reviewing the findings, I focused on one key issue that drivers were most concerned about and how it was negatively impacting the customer experience.

 ideate.